This article was last updated on 5/17/21

+If there are any problems or errors with the robots.txt file for your website, Search Console will let you know.
 Remember that a search engine’s role is to a) crawl, b) index, and c) provide results.

 The robots.txt file can block pages and sections that a search engine should crawl but not necessarily index.
 For example, if you create a link and point it to a webpage, Google could crawl that link and index the page that the link points to.
 Any time that Google indexes a page, it could show up in a search result.

 If you don’t want a webpage to show up in a search result, include that information on the page itself.
 Include the code <meta name=”robots” content=”noindex”> in the <head> tags on the specific page you don’t want search engines to index.
 Or you can add a list of pages to be noindexed directly in the robots.txt file, keep reading to learn how.

 How to Create a Robots.txt File that is Simple and SEO-Friendly

 In case you don’t have a robots.txt file for your website, not to worry because you can make one!
 For this purpose, we will show you how to create an SEO-friendly robots.txt file in a few simple steps.

 We recommend getting some assistance from a trusted web developer if you need it because this does require working within the website’s source code.

 1. Use a plain text editor